Food and Agricultural Education Act

 Article 19

-The competent authorities shall provide appropriate rewards to agencies (institutions), judicial persons, groups, or natural persons who make outstanding contributions to FAE tasks.
+The competent authorities shall provide appropriate rewards to agencies (institutions), legal persons, groups, or natural persons who make outstanding contributions to FAE tasks.

 The regulations governing the recipients, conditions, scope of application, review processes, review standards, reward methods and other matters related to rewards as mentioned in the preceding Paragraph shall be stipulated by the competent authorities.